OHDSI/OmopOnSpark/README.md

-As well as making use of packages that provide cross-platform functionality with the cdm reference such as OmopSketch, because OmopSparkConnector is built on top of the sparklyr package we can also make use of native spark queries.
+As well as making use of packages that provide cross-platform functionality with the cdm reference such as OmopSketch, because OmopOnSpark is built on top of the sparklyr package we can also make use of native spark queries.
 For example we can compute summary statistics on one of our cdm tables using spark functions.